Growing Amaryllis Indoors offers a stunning display of colors with its spectacular flowers. Here are all the tips and tricks to grow it easily!

-A pot measuring 6-8 inches deep and 4-5 inches wide is going to be sufficient.
+A pot measuring 6-8 inches deep and 4-5 inches wide will be sufficient.
 To add to the beauty of its flowers, use decorative ceramic pots!
 Using glass vases and mason jars can also be a great idea!
 Just make sure that they are atleast 2-3 inches wider than the bulb.
-Also, don’t forget that pot has drainage holes as amaryllis bulb develops rot in soggy conditions.
+Also, don’t forget that pot has drainage holes as the amaryllis bulb develops rot in soggy conditions.

 Choosing the Bulbs

-You can plant it anytime between October and April.
+You can plant amaryllis anytime between October and April.

 Requirements for Growing Amaryllis Indoors

-Place the pot where it receives bright sunlight.
-A window that receives bright indirect light and a few hours of direct morning sunlight is going to be the best choice as amaryllis loves growing partial sun.
+Place the pot where it receives a mix of direct and indirect daylight.
+A window that receives all-day-long indirect light and a few hours of the mild morning sun will be an ideal choice as amaryllis loves growing in partial sun.

-Water your indoor amaryllis plant when the topsoil seems dry.
-You can use your finger to feel the moisture in the growing medium.
-Don’t allow the plant to stand in water as wet soil promotes root rot and invite pests.
+Water your indoor amaryllis plant when the topsoil feels dry.
+You can poke your finger to feel the moisture in the growing medium or use a moisture meter.
+Don’t allow the plant to stand in water, as wet soil promotes root rot and invites pests.

-You can fertilize the plant monthly using a balanced liquid fertilizer.
-Do follow the instructions at the label for directions.
+You can fertilize the plant every 3-4 weeks using a balanced liquid fertilizer.
+Do follow the instructions on the label for directions.
 You can also go for a blossom booster fertilizer.